 Set your preferencesOnce you've downloaded the app, you'll be prompted to enter your user information.
 If you don't have an account at this time, you can create one within the app.
 It's easy.
-After you've entered your user information, there are a couple more ways that eBird Mobile can help you: your Species Name Display, the language you want your bird names in, and your units of distance.
+After you've entered your user information, there are a couple more ways that eBird Mobile can help you: your Species Name Display (the language you want your bird names in), and your units of distance.

 Entering SightingsThe Start New Checklist button is the place to begin; tapping this button will begin the checklist creation process.

-Selecting a LocationThe next screen deals with location selection—where you were birding.
-Almost all birding and eBirding can be covered by the top three options: Choose a Recent Location, Choose a Location From Map, and Create Offline Checklist.
+Selecting a LocationAlmost all birding and eBirding can be covered by the top three options: Choose a Recent Location, Choose a Location From Map, and Create Offline Checklist.

-This option lets you create a checklist anywhere in the world, no matter whether you've visited there before, using the GPS within your phone that functions without need for network access.
-This location selection option can be used without network access.
+This option lets you create a checklist without an internet connection anywhere in the world.
+It uses the GPS within your phone that comes from satellites, so your location is gettable anywhere.
 When you tap Create Offline Checklist, you'll be asked whether you want to choose a checklist of birds from the Full Taxonomy (all 10,414 species), or a checklist of birds from a Recent Checklist.
 You'll want to always use the Recent Checklist if possible.
-As a result, the current Offline Checklist functionality requires a small amount of preparation—since you'll want to have a list from the area you're going to be offline in.
+As a result, the best Offline Checklist functionality requires a small amount of preparation—since you'll want to have a list from the area you're going to be offline in.
 This could be a list from your normal birding, or a 'dummy' list.
-Learn more about Preparing for a trip with eBird Mobile.
+Learn more about Using eBird Mobile Offline.

 After you've selected the location, you'll be taken to the Date & Time screen, where you can choose your start time for the checklist, the day, and confirm the location name.
 On this screen you can also choose whether or not you want to 'track' your checklist.
 We strongly recommend using the automated 'tracking', since that keeps a GPS path of your walk, allowing automatic calculation of distance and time in the field, while all you have to do is go birding!

 There are three lists of birds: All, Likely, and Checked, each of which displays different species lists.
 All is the list of all birds that are possible or have been reported in that region at any time of year, according to eBird.
 This includes very rare birds at any time of year, or species that are around sometimes but not at that time of year.
 Likely is the list of species that are only likely at that location at that time of year.
-Checked is the list of species that you've reported on this specific list that you're keeping, which starts at 0 and grows with each species that you enter.
+Checked is the list of species that you've reported on this specific list that you're keeping, starting at 0 and increasing with each species that you enter.

 Keep multiple checklistsWhen you're out looking for birds, break up your birding into multiple checklists!
-If you get into a car to go to another birding spot, you should stop the checklist that you're currently keeping, and start another one when you get back out of the car.
-If you're walking three trails in a park over the course of a morning, consider keeping three lists—one for each trail.
+If you get into a car to go to another birding spot, stop the checklist that you're currently keeping, and start another one when you get back out of the car.
+If you're walking three trails in a park over the course of a morning, keep three lists—one for each trail.
 If you're standing in one spot for 8 hours, breaking up the count into four two-hour counts will provide much more specific information on what birds are occurring there at what time of day.

 Collect complete checklists, with counts of specieseBird data are most useful when collected as compete checklists.
 This just means that you're reporting the common stuff as well as the uncommon stuff.
-These checklists are collecting both the presence data (on what you reported), as well as the absence data—by saying that it is complete, that means that you didn't detect all the other bird species in the world on that checklist.
+These checklists are then collecting both the presence data (on what you reported), as well as the absence data: by saying that it is complete, that means that you didn't detect all the other bird species in the world on that checklist.
 This absence data is incredibly valuable, since it lets researchers and conservationists know what birds you DIDN'T see, which informs their work far beyond what is available with just presence (or 'incidental') sightings.